jmjatlanta/bitshares-core-wiki/ElasticSearch-Plugin.md

 The ES plugin have the following parameters passed by command line:

-- `elasticsearch-node-url` - The url od elasticsearch - default: `http://localhost:9200/`
+- `elasticsearch-node-url` - The url of elasticsearch - default: `http://localhost:9200/`
 - `elasticsearch-bulk-replay` - The number of lines(ops * 2) to send to database in replay state - default: `10000`
 - `elasticsearch-bulk-sync` - The number of lines(ops * 2) to send to database at syncronized state - default: `100`
 - `elasticsearch-visitor` - Index visitor additional inside op data - default: `false`